Skip to main content

 }

 The only effect of the pure modifier is that the compiler will flag the declaration as an error if its own analysis determines that the circuit is actually impure.
-The pure modifier allows an application to ensure that the circuit will be present in the PureCircuits type declaration and via the pureCircuits constant in the Typescript module produced for a (correct) Compact program by the Compact compiler.
+The pure modifier allows an application to ensure that the circuit will be present in the PureCircuits type declaration and via the pureCircuits constant in the TypeScript module produced for a (correct) Compact program by the Compact compiler.

 Statements